On the Strong Feller Property and Well-Posedness for SDEs with Functional, Locally Unbounded Drift: Abstract

 \section{Abstract}

 \textbf{Abstract}.
 We study functional stochastic differential equations with a locally unbounded, functional drift focusing on well-posedness, stability and the strong Feller property.
-Following the non-functional case, we only consider integrability conditions and avoid continuity assumptions as far as possible.
-Our approach is mainly based on Zvonkin's transformation \cite{Zvonkin}, an extended version of the probabilistic approach of Maslowski and Seidler \cite{Maslowski2000} and the convergence concept for random variables in topological spaces in \cite{Stefan2}.\\\\ \textit{Keywords}: stochastic delay differential equations, stochastic functional differential equations, strong Feller property, pathwise uniqueness, regularization by white noise, singular drift, unbounded drift\\\\ MSC 2010: primary 34K50; secondary 60B10, 60B12, 60H10.
+Following the non-functional case, we consider integrability conditions and only need minimal continuity assumptions.
+Our approach is mainly based on Zvonkin's transformation \cite{Zvonkin} and the convergence concept for random variables in topological spaces in \cite{Stefan2}, which extends the probabilistic approach of Maslowski and Seidler \cite{Maslowski2000}.
+Our arguments for the strong Feller property are mostly probabilistic, relatively elementary and can still deal with non-regular drifts.
+This allows extensions in various ways and are applicable in different, more complex situations.\\\\ \textit{Keywords}: stochastic delay differential equations, stochastic functional differential equations, retarded differential equations, strong Feller property, pathwise uniqueness, regularization by white noise, singular drift, unbounded drift\\\\ MSC 2010: primary 34K50; secondary 60B10, 60B12, 60H10.